DerTarchin/hizalcelik.com/readme.txt

 8)  if golan project, original link added to HTML and "edited" badge added to original documentaion
 9)  if it is a doodle, mark as such in directory
 7)  run "shorturl -sync" in terminal once pushed up
-10) if a video was linked, video has the following text:
+10) if a video was linked, video has the following text in description (YT/Vimeo):

 __DESCRIPTION__